AlexNik13/Create_user/README.md

 A Dockerfile and docker-compose.yaml were created to facilitate the deployment and running of the project in a Docker environment.

+## CORS Configuration

+CORS (Cross-Origin Resource Sharing) configuration was implemented to allow requests from different origins.
+This ensures that the API can be accessed by clients running on different domains.
+The CORS configuration includes allowing specific HTTP methods, headers, and origins to access the API endpoints securely.

 # Contact Information